Mpumi Nyandeni

 In 2010, she took part in a FIFA campaign for improving health through recreational football together with players such as Cristiano Ronaldo, Lionel Messi, and Didier Drogba.

+She captained JVW to the national championship in 2019.

+In 2022 she was named the South African Football Journalists' Association (Safja) women's footballer of the year.

 Club career

 Mpumi Nyandeni came through the Mpumalanga-based Detroit Ladies youth system.
 While a youth player, she competed with older players for positions in the senior side.
 She subsequently transferred to WFC Rossiyanka in the Russian Women's Football Championship.
 In 2011, she was selected by FIFA as one of a side of 11 international players to promote health issues among young people; others in the list included Lionel Messi and Cristiano Ronaldo.
 While at Rossiyanka, she met Refiloe Jane for the first time, who had been inspired by Nyandeni and would later also become a South African international.